LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W06-D2A-CssGrid.md

 ## Grid Rows and Columns

-- Columns; the number of columns and their width are specified using the `grid-template-column` property as seen above.
+- Columns; the number of columns and the width of each column are specified using the `grid-template-column` property as seen above.
 It can have the following values:
   - `auto`:  the width is determined automatically.
   - `max-content`:  the width is determined by the largest item in the column.
   - `min-content`:  the width is determined by the smallest item in the column.